mm80843/T3.5/docs/Benef/PBN__Benef_951.md

 # __Enhanced predictive models__

-## Name of the Benefit

-Wearables provide continuous data on vital signs, helping identify changes in real time, improving predictive models for disease trends.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from the increased demand for wearables and data analysis services by healthcare providers and public health officials.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1045.md)